francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 ~~~~
 {: #fig-sid-frame-example title="SID Alternative 2"}

-The source symbols carried by these packets are the same as for
+The source symbols carried by the packets in this example are the same as for
-{{fig-source-symbol-frame-example}} of Alternative 1 and the outcome and wire
+{{fig-source-symbol-frame-example}} and the outcome and wire
 format are the same.

 ## Sending the repair symbols
 {: #sec-repair-frame}

-The REPAIR symbols and the metadata attached to it are transferred using
+The repair symbols and the metadata attached to it are transferred using
 the REPAIR frame shown in {{fig-fec-repair-frame}}.

 ~~~~